-CanSkate is Skate Canada’s Learn-to-Skate Program.
+CanSkate is Skate Canada’s Learn-to-Skate Program for 5-12 yr olds.
 Participants earn badges/ribbons while focusing on three fundamental areas (agility, balance, and control) divided into six stages (music, warm-up, lessons, fun zone, fast track, and cool-down) for an exciting and fun group program.

 Skaters must be 5 years old by Sept 1 (S1) & Jan 1 (S2) Mar 1 (Spring) or have passed the Pre-CanSkate Program.

 Adv CanSkate is an advanced group Learn-to-Skate Program for those skaters wanting to continue working on their CanSkate Badges in a more challenging environment, from Stage 3–6.
 Skills will include crossovers, turns, one-foot skating, stopping with speed, and drills to enhance your speed and power.